jhpyle/docassemble/_docs/functions.md

 function from [`docassemble.base.util`] and calls it in order to get a SQL connection object.
 If your database is [PostgreSQL], this will be a [`psycopg2`] connection object.
-Note that `variables_snapshot_connection()` is not automatically available for use inside interview [YAML] the way `store_variables_snapshot()` is.
+Note that `variables_snapshot_connection()` is not available for use inside interview [YAML] the way `store_variables_snapshot()` is.
 If you tried to call `variables_snapshot_connection()` from inside of a [`code`] block, you would get an error.
 Always call `variables_snapshot_connection()` from a function or method defined in a [Python module].

 When using [PostgreSQL], the data type used for the [JSON] `data` is [JSONB].
-This allows for the use of the special [PostgreSQL] operators `->` and `->>` to probe inside the data structure.
-For more information, see the documentation for the [JSONB] data type.
+This allows for the use of the special [PostgreSQL] operators `->` and `->>` to efficiently probe inside the data structure.
+For more information on how these operators work, see the documentation for the [JSONB] data type.

-The [JSON] snapshot is tied to the interview session.
+Note that the [JSON] snapshots created by `store_variables_snapshot()` are tied to the underlying interview session.
 When the session is deleted, the snapshot is deleted.
+(However, see the discussion of `persistent` below.)

 If you call `store_variables_snapshot()` multiple times, each time you will overwrite the stored [JSON] snapshot of the interview answers.
+(However, see the discussion of `key` below.)

 Note that the snapshot is a copy of the interview answers, not the interview answers themselves.
-The [JSON] snapshot does not automatically sync with the current state of the interview answers.
-The interview answers are stored in a Python-specific object format, not [JSON]; it is not possible for [JSON] to serve as the format for **docassemble** interview answers because **docassemble** allows for interview answers to contain complex data structures of objects and object references.
+The [JSON] snapshot does not automatically synchronize with the current state of the interview answers.
+In **docassemble**, the interview answers are stored in a Python-specific object format, not [JSON]; it is not possible for [JSON] to serve as the format for **docassemble** interview answers because **docassemble** allows interview answers to contain complex data structures containing [Python] objects and object references.
 The conversion from Python objects to [JSON] is one-way, and is a simplification; Python objects cannot be recreated from [JSON].

-Because of this, the `store_variables_snapshot()` is not as useful as other data storage options for many use cases.
-You should use `store_variables_snapshot()` if you want to run SQL queries on multiple sessions belonging to different users, but you should use other methods, such as [`DAStore`], for storing global data structures.
+Because of this, the `store_variables_snapshot()` is not as useful as other data storage options for many applications.
+You should use `store_variables_snapshot()` if you want to run SQL queries on multiple sessions belonging to different users.
+You should use other methods, such as [`DAStore`], for storing reusable global data.

-The `store_variables_snapshot()` takes two optional keyword parameters, `key`, `persistent`, `include_internal`, and `data`.
+The `store_variables_snapshot()` accepts the optional keyword parameters, `key`, `persistent`, `include_internal`, and `data`.

 If you want to save multiple snapshots during the course of the